th2-net/th2-docs/content/common/infrastructure/infra-components/_index.md

 2. **[th2-infra-mgr](https://github.com/th2-net/th2-infra-mgr)** - component that watches for the changes in the repositories and deploys the changed components to Kubernetes.
 3. **[th2-infra-operator](https://github.com/th2-net/th2-infra-operator)** - an implementation of Kubernetes custom resource controller.
 4. **[th2-infra-editor](https://github.com/th2-net/th2-infra-editor)** - a web GUI for schema control.
-5. **infra-repo** - an abstract chart used by Helm operator (the element is hidden in the diagram below).
+5. **infra-repo** - an abstract chart used by Helm operator (the element is not shown on the diagram below).

 ## Components interactions